 Some excellent places to go for a drink out inside or outside in a beer garden.

 Dr Fosters is a nice well-decorated venue with friendly staff who can to say hi and deliver snacks and water to the puppy.
 They have a sign out the front stating that muddy boots and paws are welcome.
 A good thing.
 More info…

 The Fountain Inn

 The Turk’s Head Inn

-The Turk’s Head Inn on Southgate Street makes it clear dogs are welcome on their entrance, also they have dog treats on the bar.
+The Turk’s Head Inn on Southgate Street makes it clear dogs are welcome on the sign at their entrance, also they have dog treats on the bar.

 They have 28 different options for cider, so is a paradise for those that love cider.
 They also have a range of lagers and real ales on offer.
 About The Turks Head…